e271828e/Flight.jl/docs/notes/design/framework_extensions.md

-[§7.2][s7-2] scopes the eltype-generic surface deliberately: payload/value types are **walked** (they follow the activation scalar), parameters are **pinned** ("stay `Float64`; promotion handles mixing"), and [§14.10][s14-10] makes differentiation participation a per-invocation *seeding* fact over `x`-taps and slots.
+[§7.2][s7-2] scopes the eltype-generic surface deliberately: payload/value types are **walked** (they follow the activation scalar), parameters are **pinned** ("stay `Float64`; promotion handles mixing"), and [§14.10][s14-10] makes differentiation participation a per-invocation *seeding* fact over `x`-taps and root inputs.
 The
 consequence: a component parameter can only ever enter an evaluation as a zero-partial constant.
 That is correct for every current service — in `∂ẋ/∂x` and `∂ẋ/∂u` the parameter genuinely is a constant — but structurally incapable of being